5 Best Table Tennis Glues: Reviews and Buying Guide

 Types of Table Tennis Glue

 The first thing to mention is that you can’t just use any old glue when putting together your rubber and blade.
-Believe it or not the type of glue you use can affect the speed of the ball and so the ITTF (International Federation of Table Tennis) has actually banned some from being used.
+Believe it or not, certain types of glue are banned by the ITTF (International Federation of Table Tennis).

 VOC Glue (Prohibited)

-VOC glues (which stands for volatile organic compound) are banned for use in table tennis.
-They contain dangerous and poisonous chemicals that have been proven to be harmful so in 2008 the ITTF banned them.
-You can tell if a racket uses VOC glue as it has a very particular smell, makes a different sound when striking the ball and tends to weigh more than other water based glues.
+VOC glues (which stands for volatile organic compound) are banned in table tennis.
+They contain dangerous and poisonous chemicals, so in 2008 the ITTF banned them.
+You can tell if a racket uses VOC glue as it has a particular smell, makes a different sound when striking the ball, and tends to weigh more than water-based glues.

 Water-Based Glue (Authorized)